libvips/libvips/doc/libvips-colour.md

-Title: Colour operators
+Title: Operators by section -- Colour operators

 <!-- libvips/colour -->

-# Colour operators

 These operators let you transform coordinates and images between colour spaces, calculate colour differences, and move to and from device spaces.